Capital Group (Russia): Scandals

 On May 31, 2016, Capital Group LLC began preparations for the construction of a 23-story apartment building at Zhivopisnaya Street (Moscow) (cadastral plot number 77:08:0009021:1004).
 Residents of Khoroshyovo-Mnevniki and Shchukino neighborhoods, environmentalists, and municipal deputies drafted a petition demanding public hearings and to cancel the construction, which, in their opinion, violates federal and Moscow environmental laws.
 Public hearings are mandatory for draft amendments to land use and development rules, but in this case there were none.
 According to the petition, the construction is unsafe because the site borders Moscow's largest gas regulating station "Shchukino", there is a high-pressure gas pipeline culvert "Strogino-Shchukino" and the experimental site "Gas Plant" of SRC "Kurchatov Institute", where reactors are located.

+On March 12, 2024 the State Committee for National Security of Kyrgyz Republic issued a warrant for the arrest of Pavel Tio (known in criminal circles as “Pasha Koreets”), who is accused of financing the activities of an organized criminal syndicate of Kamchy Kolbayev.
+At the same time the Oktiabrsky Court of Bishkek arrested Tio in absentia on the same charges.
+Kamchy Kolbayev (also known as “Kolya Kyrgyz”) was a criminal leader, involved in the drug trade, human trafficking and corruption and one of the key members of “Bratskii krug international criminal network.
+In 2017 the United States blacklisted Kolbayev and in 2023 Kolbayev was killed in a special operation carried out by the Kyrgyz authorities.